neltex/testtasks/README.md

     - Profile
         - Users can update their profile information (Name, Email, Password)
     - Validation:
-    - Toast Notifications:
+      - Validation is done on the frontend and backend.
-        - Toast notifications are displayed when a task is created, updated, or deleted.
+      - Application ensures all fields are being entered before submitting the form.
     - Error Handling:
         - Errors are displayed in a toast notification.